pimolo/capifony/cookbook/composer-vendors.markdown

 <hr />

-## Shared Vendors
+## Copying Vendors (recommended)

-If you want to share the vendor folders between deployments you can add the following to your configuration:
+If you want to copy the vendor folders between deployments you can add the following to your configuration:

 {% highlight ruby %}